burakcoskunnn/Scripts/Oracle/README.md

-# Oracle Script to find local accounts in Oracle Servers
+# Oracle Script to find local accounts in Oracle Servers in Windows Environtmens
 Pre-requisites
 Oracle account in SS as a secret
 API username and password.
 API user should have view permission on that secret